top of page

 A bit more about me, since you asked.

 I've reinvented myself more than once.
 Moved countries, gone back into corporate when it was needed, built something new when it wasn't.
 I know what it feels like to be figuring out the next chapter while the current one is still unresolved.
-That probably makes me better at this work, not worse.

 When I'm not working you'll find me on a coastal hike or tracking down a genuinely good coffee.
 The ocean is my reset button.
 It works better than most frameworks I've come across, and I've come across a few.